finntendoverse/240108-Intro-to-HTML/README.md

 # PUP Fan Site
-This website helped teach me how to write HTML, as well as use GitHub.
+This website helped teach me how to write HTML and use GitHub!